Computation of Feasible Assume-Guarantee Contracts: A Resilience-based Approach: INTRODUCTION

 A complementary area of research has focused on defining resilience metrics to quantify how well dynamical systems can withstand disturbances while still meeting temporal logic specifications.
 Classical robustness approaches, such as those developed by \cite{fainekos2009robustness, donze2010robust}, assess how far a trajectory remains from violating a specification, often using space-time distance measures.
 These concepts have since been extended through methods like discounting \cite{almagor2014discounting}, averaging semantics \cite{bouyer2014averaging}, and probabilistic interpretations for stochastic systems \cite{ilyes2023stochastic, farahani2018shrinking}.
 However, traditional measures of robustness typically evaluate signal traces without explicitly considering system dynamics.
 In contrast, \cite{saoud2023temporal} has introduced a formal resilience metric defined as the maximum disturbance magnitude that allows the system to satisfy a temporal logic formula.
 This concept is further extended to compute resilience for linear temporal logic specifications \cite{saoud2024temporal}, synthesize maximally resilient controllers \cite{ait2025maximal}, and assess resilience of power systems \cite{monir2025logic} and water resource recovery facilities \cite{laino2025logic}.
 These works establish resilience as a powerful tool for disturbance-aware verification; however, they have not been employed for AGC refinement, which is the focus of this paper.

 \textbf{Contributions.} We utilize the resilience metric proposed by \cite{saoud2024temporal} to compute feasible AGCs for verifying temporal specifications in interconnected discrete-time systems, treating internal inputs from neighboring subsystems as structured disturbances.
 Building on this, we introduce a resilience-theoretic perspective to AG reasoning.
 This leads to a scalable algorithm for contract refinement.
 We first define AGCs based on the maximum disturbance each subsystem can tolerate while meeting its local temporal specification.
-For two subsystems, we propose an iterative algorithm that alternates between computing assumptions and guarantees based on resilience, and prove its correctness, the monotonicity of assumption updates, and the maximality of the resulting assumptions among ball-shaped sets.
+For two subsystems, we propose an iterative algorithm that alternates between computing assumptions and guarantees based on resilience, and prove its correctness and the monotonicity of assumption updates.
 Next, we extend this approach to general networks of $L$ subsystems by aggregating interconnection effects through weighted disturbance models, facilitating compositional reasoning in large-scale scenarios.
 The proposed approach is demonstrated for various specifications on both linear and nonlinear dynamics.
 A high-level representation of our approach is shown in Fig.~\ref{fig:high level}.
+The proofs of statements are relegated to the extended version \cite{monir2025AGC}.
 The proofs of statements are relegated to the appendix.